Rockford Mass Transit District: History

 On April 20, 2020, RMTD reduced its daily routes after six employees, including five drivers, tested positive for COVID-19.
 The district later received a $9.3 million grant from the U.S. Department of Transportation as part of the CARES Act.

-In August 2020, pre-COVID-19, route system resumed and RMTD launched Token Transit, a mobile fare app that allows passengers to purchase bus passes on their cell phones.
+In August 2020, the pre-COVID-19 route system resumed and RMTD launched Token Transit, a mobile fare app that allows passengers to purchase bus passes on their cell phones.
 The app displays a digital bus pass or ticket on the phone's screen, eliminating the need for a paper pass or cash.

+On June 15, 2023, RMTD unveiled six new battery-electric buses, the first electric buses in the fleet.
+The buses will replace diesel buses from 2007, reducing carbon emissions by 4,500 metric tons annually.
+RMTD plans to have a fully electric fleet by 2036.

 Facilities

 The Downtown Transfer Center, located at 501 West State Street, is the primary hub for the RMTD, serving 14 routes.
 The center opened February 11, 2019, replacing an earlier transfer facility at the same location.
 The transfer center provides riders with restrooms, vending machines, an indoor waiting area and a location to purchase tickets and passes.

 The East Side Transfer Center, located at 725 North Lyford Road, opened in 2012, serving buses and riders on the east side of Rockford with 4 routes.
 The transfer center provides riders with restrooms, vending machines, an indoor waiting area and a location to purchase tickets and passes.
 In addition to serving RMTD buses, Greyhound Lines intercity buses also stop here.